vluzko/dependency-hell/README.md

 It is encouraged but not mandatory that each line be a *boolean* expression, but this isn't enforced.

-Every time your function runs, the dependently decorator will assert each expression in the "Requires" section before the function is called, and each expression in the "Ensures" section after it returns.
+Every time your function runs, the depydent decorator will assert each expression in the "Requires" section before the function is called, and each expression in the "Ensures" section after it returns.